Deep Temporal Graph Clustering: Conclusion

 \section{Conclusion}

-In this paper, we propose a simple general framework TGC for temporal graph clustering.
-TGC can be extended to existing temporal graph methods, which adapt static graph clustering techniques to the interaction sequence-based batch-processing pattern of temporal graphs.
+In this paper, we propose a general framework TGC for temporal graph clustering, which adapt clustering techniques to the interaction sequence-based batch-processing pattern of temporal graphs.
 To introduce temporal graph clustering as comprehensively as possible, we discuss the differences between temporal graph clustering and existing static graph clustering at several levels, including intuition, complexity, data, and experiments.
-Combining experiment results, we demonstrate the effectiveness of our TGC framework on existing temporal graph learning methods and point out that temporal graph clustering enables more flexibility in finding a balance between time and space requirements.
+Combining experiment results, we demonstrate the effectiveness of our TGC framework on existing temporal graph learning methods, and point out that temporal graph clustering enables more flexibility in finding a balance between time and space requirements.
 In the future, we will further focus on large-scale and $K$-free temporal graph clustering.